Shinh18/urltest/CONTRIBUTING.md

 #### Usage - ESLint

-- Check all files with Linter - `npm run line`
+- Check all files with Linter - `npm run lint`
 - Check all files with Linter and fix issues - `npm run eslint-fix`